Are you searching for a radio broadcasting software for your web radio?

 At this point you might be asking: Does it support track rotation?
 Yes…but in this case, you create AutoDJ profiles.
 For instance:

-Here, I created a profile with two categories; 00s and promos.
+Here, I created a profile with two categories.

 You can also add commands in rotations such as telling the program to load a stream from the internet at a specified time.